doars/staark/README.md

 For all the details on the core library see the package's own [README](https://github.com/doars/staark/tree/main/packages/staark#readme) first.
 In addition there are other packages part of this repository to help you with the development of your application.

-- [`@doars/staark-components`](https://github.com/doars/staark/tree/main/packages/staark-components#readme) is a set of components you can easily add to your project, and it serves as a great set of examples for seeing the core library in action.
+- [`@doars/staark-components`](https://github.com/doars/staark/tree/main/packages/staark-components#readme) a set of components, and a great example for seeing the core library in action.
+- [`@doars/staark-isomorphic`](https://github.com/doars/staark/tree/main/packages/staark-isomorphic#readme) a version that can used in both the client and the server for rendering a view.
+- [`@doars/tiedliene`](https://github.com/doars/staark/tree/main/packages/tiedliene#readme) a teensy-tiny library for managing state diffs.
+- [`@doars/vroagn`](https://github.com/doars/staark/tree/main/packages/vroagn#readme) a teensy-tiny library for managing network requests.

 ## Contributing